NathanThus/Technology-Semester-3/Software Design & Algorithms/Elevator/README.md

 - Refers to the class name
 - suffixes with "Event"

 This is not a requirement, but I prefer it.
+You could definetly use callback functions or even interrupts, but that's diving too far into the hardware implementation for the scope of this project.

 ![ClassDiagram](./Diagrams/Class%20Diagram.png "Class Diagram")